andrewoid/evolution-java/hashing/show_duplicates.md

 ###Show Duplicates

-Can you now write a program using HashSet that only outputs duplicates in an Array of Strings?
+Can you now write a program using HashSet that only outputs duplicates in an array of Strings?

     package [lastname].math;
     public class ShowDuplicates {